Raphael Armattoe: Research, science and medicine

-Poetry
+At this stage, he started being more involved with writing and giving talks, especially relating to anthropology.
+He was described by some who knew him as a marvellous doctor and a good speaker.
+Through association with international scientific societies he is regarded as one of the very few scientists at the time to understand atomic energy.

-After his return to the Gold Coast, Armattoe set up a medical clinic at Kumasi in the Ashanti Region.
+Later in 1948 he returned to West Africa, where he conducted research mainly on Ewe physical anthropology but also set up a medical clinic at Kumasi in the Ashanti Region.
 He also turned his attention to poetry, writing and politics.
 His first collection of poems was Between the Forest and the Sea (1950).
 His next collection, Deep Down in the Black Man's Mind, was published in 1954, after his death.

 Politics

-Armattoe and Kwame Nkrumah first met at the 1945 Pan-African Congress in Manchester.
+Armattoe and Kwame Nkrumah first met at the 1945 Pan-African Congress in Manchester; a conference attended by many future Ghanaians politicians as well as Hastings Banda, Jomo Kenyatta and W. E. B. Du Bois.
 Though they both favoured independence for the colonies, Nkrumah was centrist while Armattoe was federalist.
 He joined the Ghana Congress Party rather than Nkrumah's Convention People's Party.

+Armattoe maintained contact with Du Bois who partook in his study Testament to Youth.

-Armattoe belonged to the Ewe ethnic group and campaigned for the Ewe people divided by colonial powers into British Togoland, the southern part of the Gold Coast and French Togoland to be united as one Ewe nation-state.
-He was also active with the Togoland Congress, which advocated Ewe unification.
+He belonged to the Ewe ethnic group, who he sought the unification of its people who were divided by colonial powers between British Togoland, the Gold Coast and French Togoland; he wanted its people united as one Ewe nation-state being active within the Togoland Congress, advocating for Ewe Unification.

-Death

-In 1953, Armattoe travelled to New York City leading a delegation to address the United Nations about the "Eweland question", seeking international support for a union between British and French Togo.
-On his way back to the Gold Coast, he visited his daughter Irusia, at the time a student in Dublin, Republic of Ireland, and then Germany.
-He fell ill and died in a hospital in Hamburg.
-His wife reported that he said he had been poisoned by some unknown persons.
-He had apparently been attacked previously by supporters of Kwame Nkrumah.
+In 1953, Armattoe addressed the United Nations in New York City regarding Togoland and the "Eweland Question", which Die Welt at the time regarded as one of the most important documents in African history in the 20th century.

 Family

-Armattoe was married to Swiss-born Leonie Schwartz, who was also known as "Marina".
+His father Glikpo Armattoe was a merchant of Palime, Togoland, who traded mainly with the Germans and also studied local indigenous languages.
+Armattoe was married to Swiss-born Leony Elizabeth Schwartz, who was also known as "Marina".
 They had two daughters, the elder, Irusia, being born in Derry.
 Armattoe and his family lived at Kumasi in Ghana until his death.
-His father, Robert Glikpo Armattoe, was a merchant who traded mainly with the Germans and also studied local indigenous languages.

-Legacy
+Death and legacy

+Armattoe fell ill and died in a hospital in Hamburg.
+His wife reported that he said he had been poisoned by some unknown persons.
+He had apparently been attacked previously by supporters of Kwame Nkrumah, for withholding the cure to swollen shoot unless the government approached him in a respectful manner, having chosen to distance himself from Nkrumah's Government.

+Inscribed on his gravestone in Hamburg are the words "Africa's Greatest Nationalist".

 A blue plaque in his honour was unveiled by the Ulster History Circle at 7 Northland Road, Derry, where Armattoe lived from 1939 to 1945 and carried on his practice as a GP.